jakobringler/blog/content/notes/Tower Sketcher.md

 ![[notes/images/towerSketchdemo.png]]

-Since all the resulting values get clamped to a plausible range everything outputs a somewhat good tower, which results in those rather incoherent pairs:
+Since all the resulting values get clamped to a plausible range every sketch outputs a somewhat reasonable tower, which results in those rather incoherent pairs:

  ![[notes/images/towerSketchdemo2.png]]